appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

 - gke
 - kubedb
 - kubernetes
+- restore
 - xpack
 ---

 ## Overview

 KubeDB is the Kubernetes Native Database Management Solution which simplifies and automates routine database tasks such as Provisioning, Monitoring, Upgrading, Patching, Scaling, Volume Expansion, Backup, Recovery, Failure detection, and Repair for various popular databases on private and public clouds.
 The databases that KubeDB supports are Elasticsearch, MySQL, MongoDB, MariaDB, Redis, PostgreSQL, ProxySQL, Percona XtraDB, Memcached and PgBouncer.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
-KubeDB provides support not only for the official [Elasticsearch](https://www.elastic.co/) by Elastic, but also other open source distributions like, [OpenSearch](https://opensearch.org/), [SearchGuard](https://search-guard.com/) and [OpenDistro](https://opendistro.github.io/for-elasticsearch/). **KubeDB provides all of these distribution's support under the Elasticsearch CR of KubeDB**.
+KubeDB provides support for the [Elasticsearch](https://www.elastic.co/) by Elastic and [OpenSearch](https://opensearch.org/) under the Elasticsearch CR of KubeDB.
+The latest version of KubeDB has support for up to Elasticsearch version `8.5.2` and OpenSearch `2.5.0`.
+It also supports other distributions of Elasticsearch like [SearchGuard](https://search-guard.com/) and [OpenDistro](https://opendistro.github.io/for-elasticsearch/).
 In this tutorial we will deploy Elasticsearch in Google Kubernetes Engine (GKE).
 We will cover the following steps:

 1) Install KubeDB